jannatul29/ExpressJs_assignment/README.md

 2. If pug's file indentation was not correct, then gives error.
 But we know that, if html file give not error for indentation.

 ## Existing error
-If anyone search incorrect location, it gives the weather changing beacuse Api's response was not null for incorrect location.
+If anyone search incorrect location, it gives incorrect location.
+But somethimes it is not working.